espcarlo27-byte/jce-cyber-lab/architecture/network-log-flow.md

 ## 🔄 High-Level Log Flow Overview

-All systems communicate through a central firewall (**pfSense**), which acts as both a **control point** and an **observation point**.
+All systems communicate through a central firewall (**pfSense**), which acts as both a **control point** and a **primary observation point** for network activity, including DNS resolution.

 Security visibility is achieved through a combination of:
-- Endpoint telemetry
+- Endpoint telemetry (Sysmon, Windows Security)
-- Network protocol analysis
+- Network protocol analysis (Zeek)
-- Intrusion detection
+- Intrusion detection (Suricata)
-- Centralized SIEM correlation
+- Centralized SIEM correlation (Splunk)

 ---